Aurornis 4 months ago

 You would need some form of distributed consensus mechanism, but then you either end up with some exclusive club to implement Paxos or you will need some blockchain-y solution, no?

-• pfraze a day ago
+• pfraze 4 months ago

 Atproto and ActivityPub are both multi-polar governance, though AP more aggressively so (though we hope not for long as we pursue some lower-cost execution models for the appview).
 Consequently the realpolitik is, what's the business logic of the applications with the most users.

-• odo1242 a day ago
+• odo1242 4 months ago

 Bluesky consists of PDSs and a central indexing server.
 Bluesky themselves can say that their indexing server won't accept backdated posts, thus making all posts on the Bluesky app itself have valid dates, but others would then be able to make another version of Bluesky with the same posts that also does accept backdated posts.

-• rglullis a day ago
+• rglullis 4 months ago

 > a central indexing server.